We caught up with Tax Trainer at TaxBanter Robyn Jacobson, CTA at the 34th National Convention.

 “For many years I have been involved in committees.
 I have also been involved in consultations.

-“I've represented The Tax Institute at Treasury and Asia consultations and I've been a regular speaker at events over the years.
-Why
+“I've represented The Tax Institute at Treasury and ATO consultations and I've been a regular speaker at events over the years.

 “So, for anyone who is thinking of putting their hand and getting involved, I'd say it's a wonderful opportunity.”